Altanis-Wu/cege0043_quizApp/README.md

 ###  quizApp

 Due to the github submodule issues, this quizApp works without submodules.
 Its deployment steps are:
  1. Check the directory
 ```
 pwd
 /home/studentuser/code
 ```
-2. Connect to the questionApp repository
+ 2. Connect to the quizApp repository
 ```
 git clone https://github.com/ucl-geospatial/uczlm97_quiz.git
 ```
+>If this repository doesn't work, please go to [cege0043_quiz](https://github.com/GEOGMLIU/cege0043_quizApp) to get the same content.
  3. Enter the github username and password
  4. Change the working directory
 ```
 cd uczlm97_quiz/uczlm97/www
 ```

 ## Tests
 After the deployment, you can test the App now.